 In addition to standard dental equipment, our office employs a number of technologies to enhance diagnosis, screening, treatment planning, and communication.
 We routinely use bite force sensors for quantitative measurement, analysis, and documentation of relative occlusal forces in time.

-For TMD patients with muscle tension and fatigue, we have EMG sensors to record masseter and temporalis activity.
-For those with joint concerns, vibration sonography provides objective evaluation of the TMJs in motion.
+For muscle tension and fatigue, we have EMG sensors to record masseter and temporalis activity.
+For joint concerns, vibration sonography provides objective evaluation of the TMJs in motion.
 And as needed, we coordinate with specialists and imaging centers for MRI & CBCT.

 (1) chronic microtraumatic malocclusion,